-Please send your grievances/suggestions/appreciations to email@example.com while outstanding of Institute Registration, Course Accreditation,Issuing NVQ Certificates and development of National Competency Standard (NCS) & Curricula.
+Please send your Grievances/Suggestions/Appreciations/Complaints regarding trainee harassments to email@example.com while outstanding of Institute Registration, Course Accreditation,Issuing NVQ Certificates and development of National Competency Standard (NCS) & Curricula.
 We believe in quality and total customer satisfaction.

-MESSAGE FROM THE DEPUTY DIRECTOR GENERAL, Mr.Janaka Jayalath
+MESSAGE FROM THE DIRECTOR GENERAL, Dr. K. A. Lalithadheera

 The overall objective of the national Technical and Vocational Education and Training (TVET) strategy is to create a competent, motivated, adaptable and innovative workforce that plays pivotal roles in the poverty reduction and socio-economic development efforts of the country.
 This is achieved through facilitating demand-driven, employment oriented, relevant and outcome based TVET at all levels.